Law Enforcement Trainings

 Preschool and Main School Training will be held at the Kansas Highway Patrol Training Academy.

 Requirements: All officers applying must be current with SFST Credentials as well as ARIDE Trained.
-Applications must be completed by the deadline of February 26, 2018.
+Applications must be completed by the deadline of 4:00 PM July 31, 2019.
+Preferred method of submission is e-mail.

 All DRE Candidates selected will be required to attend Certification Training in Maricopa County, (Phoenix) Arizona.
 Any requests for an exemption to this requirement must be presented to the State Coordinator prior to the DRE Application being accepted.
 Transportation to Certification Training will be provided by the Kansas Highway Patrol.
 Meals and lodging for Certification Training is the Agency responsibility.
 There may be a limited number of grants available to help off-set these costs, based on geographical needs of the program.

-DRE Class size is limited to 15 officers.
+DRE Class size is limited.
 Selection will be made based on application and geographical needs of the program.
-Applications are due no later than February 26, 2018.
+Applications are due no later than July 31, 2019.
 Incomplete applications will not be considered.

 Please follow your chain of command in making your application.